A Minute With: Amy Poehler on singing and crying for 'Inside Out'

-BEVERLY HILLS, Calif Actress Amy Poehler often plays upbeat characters, but the comedian brims with pep in Pixar's animated film "Inside Out" as Joy, an emotion living inside an 11-year-old girl named Riley.
+BEVERLY HILLS, Calif, June 17 Actress Amy Poehler often plays upbeat characters, but the comedian brims with pep in Pixar's animated film "Inside Out" as Joy, an emotion living inside an 11-year-old girl named Riley.

 When Riley moves to a new city, Joy teams up with Sadness to boost Riley's well-being.